Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks

 \subsection{Entropy in networks with conductance-based synapses}

-To confirm that these single-neuron effects result in similar effects on the network level, we investigated a simple network of conductance-based LIF neurons.
-The network had a winner-take-all (WTA) structure with four distinct modes with unequal probability (see \meth) and received background input with varying $\alpha$ for each scenario.
-We found that in every scenario, the mode distribution becomes more uniform for high levels of background input (\cref{fig:coba_network}a).
-To quantify the changes, we calculated the entropy of the mode probabilities (\cref{fig:coba_network}b).
-In each of the scenarios, the entropy increases with $\alpha$, indicating an increase of the sampling temperature.
-In the high-variance case, the effect is small but shows the same trend (larger entropy for larger $\alpha$), which is surprising as the variance of $u$ here decreases as $\alpha$ is increased.
+To confirm that these changes of the stochastic behavior of single neurons result in changes of the sampling behavior on the network level, we investigated a simple network of conductance-based LIF neurons.
+We used a network consisting of four neurons with a winner-take-all structure, i.e., each neuron had lateral inhibitory connections to the other neurons (see \cref{fig:coba_neuron}f and \meths{methods:coba_sampling_illu}).
+Winner-take-all structures are of particular interest because they are a common cortical motif \cite{douglas2004neuronal}.
+Due to inhibitory competition between the four neurons in the studied network, its probability landscape exhibits four distinct and separated modes, each of which corresponding to one of the four neurons being active while most of the other neurons remain silent.
+Each neuron was injected with a constant individual current.
+The strengths of these currents were different for different neurons, leading to different probabilities for the four modes.
+Furthermore, each neuron received background input, controlled by setting $\alpha$ according to the different scenarios. \\ This setup allowed us to test the changes of the probability landscape when the background input strength changes.
+We found that in every scenario, the mode distribution becomes more uniform for high levels of background input (\cref{fig:coba_neuron}g).
+To quantify the changes, we calculated the entropy of the mode probabilities (\cref{fig:coba_neuron}h).
+In each scenario, the entropy increases with $\alpha$, indicating an increase in the sampling temperature.
+In the high-variance case, the effect is small but shows the same trend (larger entropy for larger $\alpha$), which is surprising as the variance of $u$ decreases as $\alpha$ is increased.
 This can be explained as follows: even as the variance decreases, the overall synaptic conductance evoked by background input grows.
 Therefore, as $\alpha$ increases, the effect of the background input grows stronger relative to the input from the recurrent network connections, thus leading to more equal responses.

 This experiment confirms that changes in the background activity of conductance-based networks give rise to the same qualitative phenomena as in the current-based case.
 We next show the relevance of this effect in a behaviorally relevant sampling task.